-3. Does your veterinary school curriculum address the impacts of extreme weather on animal health and veterinary systems?
-3 This subject was addressed in depth by the core curriculum.
-2 This subject was moderately addressed by the core curriculum.
-1 This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
-0 This subject was not covered.
+The Ontario Veterinary College's DVM core curriculum briefly addresses eutrophication leading to increased algal bloom frequency, leading to toxicity in livestock and companion animals, though the connection to climate and algal blooms is not a learning outcome.
+This is discussed again in the elective One Health module in VETM4530 Health Management III with a focus on domestic animals, wildlife, and humans.
+1 1.9.
+Does your veterinary school curriculum address how climate change can threaten the production, quality, and access to food for animals?
+This subject was addressed in depth by the core curriculum.
+(3 points) This subject was moderately addressed by the core curriculum.
+(2 points) This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
+(1 point) This topic was not covered.
+(0 points) Score Assigned: